-1 The Company's proposal is consistent with the Petition filed by the Public Staff in Docket No. E-100, Sub 160 on September 6, 2018, which suggested that moving the effective date of DENC's new cost recovery riders to February 1 would alleviate the burden on the Commission, the Public Staff, and the Company to file and issue proposed and final orders and implement revised rates by January 1 each year.
+&lt;sup>1 The Company's proposal is consistent with the Petition filed by the Public Staff in Docket No. E-100, Sub 160 on September 6, 2018, which suggested that moving the effective date of DENC's new cost recovery riders to February 1 would alleviate the burden on the Commission, the Public Staff, and the Company to file and issue proposed and final orders and implement revised rates by January 1 each year.
 On October 11, 2018, the Commission issued an order adopting the Public Staff's recommendation.

-order will take effect February 1, 2019.
-For January 2019, the Company was authorized to and shall continue to charge Rider C as approved in the 2017 proceeding, and shall reduce the rate charged under Rider CE to zero, as proposed.
+Based on the evidence, the Commission finds and concludes that DENC's proposal to adjust the rate period for its DSM/EE cost recovery rider to February 1 through January 31 is reasonable and should be approved.
+Rates approved in this order will take effect February 1, 2019.
+For January 2019, the Company shall continue to charge Rider C as approved in the 2017 proceeding, and shall reduce the rate charged under Rider CE to zero as proposed.